Skip to content

 SeS("OK").DoLButtonUp();

-in order to make the "click" happen.
+in order for the "click" to occur.

-Try this in the test script you have created by adding those two lines of code in place of the DoClick() line.
+Try this in the test script you created by adding those two lines of code in place of the DoClick() line.

-It doesn't work!
+It does not work!

-Now it works!
+Now it works.

 function Test(params)